-The league consists of single, regular-season games, with a 7-inning or 1-hour time limit, whichever comes first (there are two extra innings during playo s with international rules, and for the Finals, international rules will apply in the 2nd extra inning) and two post-season games.
-The top 4 teams will make the playo s.
+The league consists of single, regular-season games, with a 7-inning or 1hr and 30 minutes time limit, whichever comes first (there are two extra innings with international rules) and two

-It's a slow, modified pitch game.
+It's a slow pitch game.
 No fastpitch or high arc is allowed.
 The umpire will notify a pitcher to slow down if necessary.
 The umpire will call out flat pitches.
 If the batter swings, there will be no penalty